pradeepsodhii/Foursquare-Venues/README.md

 # Foursquare-Venues
-FourSquare Api written in Kotlin - MVVM Architecture# FoursquareVenues
+FourSquare Api written in Kotlin - MVVM Architecture

 Project wrote in Kotlin - MVVM Architecture
 Used Foursquare apis and venue explorer and details